sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>ostree</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Tool for managing bootable, immutable filesystem trees
+Short desc    : Tool for managing bootable, immutable filesystem trees
 URL          : https://ostree.readthedocs.io/en/latest/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : libostree is a shared library designed primarily for
+Descript     : libostree is a shared library designed primarily for
              : use by higher level tools to manage host systems (e.g. rpm-ostree),
              : as well as container tools like flatpak and the atomic CLI.
 ```